SciTools/iris/docs/src/further_topics/controlling_merge.rst

             source                      'Data from Met Office Unified Model' um_version                  '12.1'

-These two cubes vary along the time dimension, however, we are not able to combine them with :meth:`~iris.cube.Cube.merge` due to the fact that their ``surface_altitude`` coordinate also varies over time.
+These two cubes have different time points (i.e. scalar time value).
+So we would normally be able to merge them, creating a time dimension.
+However, in this case we can not combine them with :meth:`~iris.cube.Cube.merge` due to the fact that their ``surface_altitude`` coordinate also varies over time:

     >>> cubes.merge_cube()
     Traceback (most recent call last):